 Henry v.
 Children's Medical Group, P.A.

-In the weeks following the daughter's discharge from the hospital, they met with Dr. Levitas at Children's Medical Group for the standard newborn follow up evaluation.
-Despite repeatedly displaying signs and symptoms of an abnormally rapid heart rate at each visit, Dr. Levitas documented a "normal exam" in his electronic medical record system.
-Once the obstructive process matured, the heart – which had been beating at a rapid rate for many days – could no longer beat hard enough or fast enough to overcome the obstruction, and the baby’s heart failed, and she suffered a cardiac arrest, which caused a massive brain injury.
+In the weeks following delivery, the child presented to Dr. Levitas at Children's Medical Group for the standard newborn follow up evaluations.
+Despite displaying signs and symptoms of an abnormally rapid heart rate over two visits, Dr. Levitas documented a "normal exam" in his electronic medical record system.
+Once the obstructive process matured, the heart – which had been beating at a rapid rate for many days – could no longer beat hard enough or fast enough to overcome the obstruction, the child’s heart failed, and she suffered a cardiac arrest, which caused a massive brain injury.

-Had Dr. Levitas sent the daughter to a pediatric cardiologist at the time of either the first or second office visit, an ultrasound of the heart would have been performed as a routine part of the cardiac evaluation and would have revealed the heart defect.
-Once the diagnosis was made, the daughter would have been hospitalized and would have undergone a simple and relatively straight forward surgery that would have fully corrected the heart defect.
-Had the defect been corrected, the baby would not have suffered massive and permanent brain damage.
+Had Dr. Levitas sent the child to a pediatric cardiologist at the time of either the first or second office visit, an ultrasound of the heart would have been performed as a routine part of the cardiac evaluation and would have revealed the heart defect.
+Once the diagnosis was made, the child would have been hospitalized and would have undergone a simple and relatively straight forward surgery that would have fully corrected the heart defect.
+Had the defect been corrected, the child would not have suffered massive and permanent brain damage.

 McConville v.
 Muhammad Afzal, M.D.

 This medical malpractice case, in which the firm represented the plaintiff, resulted in a jury verdict in the Circuit Court for Baltimore City of $958,000.
-The case involved misplacement of a feeding tube through the stomach and into the abdominal cavity of a 58 year old woman, Catherine McConville, who suffers from multiple sclerosis and is paralyzed and non verbal.
+The case involved misplacement of a feeding tube through the stomach and into the abdominal cavity of a 58 year old woman, who suffered from multiple sclerosis and who was paralyzed and non-verbal.

 Wichelman v.
 Georgetown University Hospital